ufal/deepud/README.md

 1. Clone the CoreNLP repository (it contains the Stanford Enhancer) and build the project https://github.com/stanfordnlp/CoreNLP
 We use a version we built from CoreNLP GitHub (commit #5fdbfb2).
-Our copy of CorNLP is at /net/work/people/droganova/CoreNLP.
+Our copy of CoreNLP is at /net/work/people/droganova/CoreNLP.

 Note: That folder also contains a shell script for each CoNLL-U file.
 It illustrates how Kira processed the file.
 And the script can be submitted as a job to the cluster.